replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 timelimit: 300
 ---

-Now that we have our environment set up, let's incorporate the SDK into our application.
+Now that we've got our environment set up, let's incorporate the SDK into our application.
 Replicated makes it easy for you to do this by providing a Helm chart you can drop into your chart as a dependency.
 When you deliver your Helm chart from the Replicated